 Catherine of Brandenburg, wife of Prince Bethlen

-The princely wedding with Catherine of Brandenburg took place in Kassa (Kosice), 1626, but only under the condition of the bride that Bethlen should make a compensation for the Jesuit martyrs a few years ago executed in the very same city.
+The princely wedding with Catherine of Brandenburg took place in Kassa (Kaschau, Kosice), 1626, but only under the condition of the bride that Bethlen should make a compensation for the Jesuit martyrs a few years ago executed in the very same city.
 Catherine was 21 and Bethlen was 45, the latter spoke neither German nor French so they must have had language barriers for the first time.

 On top of that, Bethlen seemingly has fallen in love with her, giving her luxurious presents and nominating her as his heir on the throne, just after a few months past the wedding.

 Rákóczi’s army was near Várad castle when he was informed that the Diet elected Bethlen István as Prince of Transylvania.
-Soon, a fierce political fight developed between Bethlen István and him for the throne of Transylvania.
+Soon, a fierce political fight developed between Bethlen István and Rákóczi György for the throne of Transylvania.
 The time has come for the humiliated Catherine of Brandenburg: she could take her revenge over the detested Bethlen István by voting against him in favor of Rákóczi György.
 As it was, the Ottomans didn’t care about the person who would sit on the throne so they issued two documents: one of them nominated Bethlen István while the other one had Rákóczi György’s name on it.

 The details of events concerning Catherine between 1630-33 would take a whole new article to write.
 Later, Csáky succeeded in getting even more money from her, and she had to sue him to retrieve her gold.
 Soon, she had a conflict with Prince Rákóczi, too.
 She left Transylvania and never returned there.
-In Vienna, she met Francis, Prince of Saxonia and Lauenburg and they lived happily ever after until she died in 1639.
+In Vienna, she married Francis, Prince of Saxonia and Lauenburg in 1639 and they lived happily ever after until she died in Pomerania in 1649.

 You can read more about Prince Rákóczi György II, the son of Prince Rákóczi György I here: